Growing Peaches in the Home Garden

 Plant fruit trees in early spring as soon as the trees arrive and the soil is dry enough to work (early April to May).
 If necessary, trees can be temporarily planted in a cool, shady spot for a few days before transplanting in the permanent site.
 The roots should not be allowed to dry out.
 However, try to get the trees in their permanent site promptly.
 Space peach and nectarine trees 10 to 18 feet from other plants.

 Manage peach trees to ensure production of 10 to 18 inches of new growth each season.
 This is accomplished through pruning and fertilization as needed.
 Fertilizer should be applied in the spring before growth starts.
 The most important nutrients for most Michigan soils are the nitrogen and potassium—the first and third number on a fertilizer bag.
 A fertilizer with the formulation 10-10-10 contains 10% by weight of nitrogen.
 A typical application per year to a young tree is 1/10 lb of actual nitrogen which translates to 1 lb of 10-10-10 fertilizer.
 Adjust rates according to tree vigor.
 Phosphorus (the middle number) is generally not needed in Michigan soils.

-Peach trees must be thinned in years when they bear a heavy crop to avoid limb breakage and to attain good fruit size and quality.
+Peach trees must also be thinned in years when they bear a heavy crop to avoid limb breakage and to attain good fruit size and quality.
 Hand-thin peaches in mid to late June to an average spacing of one peach to every 6 to 8 inches of fruiting wood.

 Peach leaf curl is an intermittent disease that is easy to control with one spray, but timing is important.
 Apply a material labeled for the disease (Carbamate (ferbam), Bordeaux mixture, fixed copper (various products) at 75% or more leaf drop in the fall or before 1st bud swell (no later).